On Profinite Hyperbolicity and Diophantine Geometry: Abstract

 \section{Abstract}

-In this note, we explore the notion of hyperbolicity of finitely and infinitely generated groups in case of profinite groups.
-Some applications to Diophantine geometry are suggested.
-In particular, we reformulate certain problems in Diophantine geometry in term of hyperbolic profinite groups.
+In this note, we explore the notion of hyperbolicity of topologically finitely generated profinite groups.
+Some applications to diophantine geometry are suggested and we try to reformulate certain problems in diophantine geometry in terms of hyperbolic profinite groups.
+Then, we introduce many occasions in which Galois groups are free profinite and try to explore implications of this condition in the world of diophantine geometry.
+In particular, we prove that, Grothendieck's "section conjecture" plus Shafarevich's "freeness conjecture" imply that hyperbolic curves have infinitely many solutions over the maximal abelian extension of a global field.
+This makes Moerdell's conjecture, which was proved by Faltings, more interesting.